DDMAL/linkedmusic-queries/README.md

 ## 0. The initial experiment
 > (2024June-2024Oct)

+--Finding the Appropriate Context to Prompt LLMs for SPARQL Generation

-For any individual question, we custimize context as minimun as possible.
-The context can be anything, including ontology rendered in OWL language.
-We conducted experiment with result in the "LLM2SPARQL_TheSession_WikiData_MusicBrainz" folder, domonstrated on LinkedMusic 2024 conference
+For any individual question, we custimize context to be as minimun and targeted as possible.
+The context can be anything, including ontology rendered in OWL (Web Ontology Language).
+We conducted experiments, documented in the "LLM2SPARQL_TheSession_WikiData_MusicBrainz" folder, domonstrated on LinkedMusic 2024 conference

 ## 1. Use ontology snippet as context for prompte engineering
 > (2024Dec-2025Mar)